Using Connections in Your App

 When editing a connection field, you will find the records from the connected table displayed in a dropdown menu, showing the value from that single field.
 This is known as the display field, and each table has a designated display field.

 To change this field, update the display field for the respective table in the table's settings.
-To do this, select the arrow down button to the right of the table name when the table is selected in the Data or Records tab.
-From there, you can adjust the Display Field setting.
+To do this, select the arrow-down button to the right of the table name.

 In the example provided, the display field for the connection is the Company Name field.